io7lab/IO7FuPython/README.md

     device.setCallback(sub_cb)				# subsription callback. ie. command handler device.setResetCallback(reset_cb)			# factory reset callback. it clears 'device.cfg' file.
 ```
-3. With a file named `device.cfg` and the content is something like this, you can use the ConfiguredDevice.
+* With a file named `device.cfg` of the content like below, you can use the ConfiguredDevice.
 ```json
 {"broker": "yourio7.server.com", "token": "mytoken", "devId": "myid"}
 ```
-Just create a ConfiguredDevice as follows with above configuration file.
+2. Instantiate a ConfiguredDevice with above configuration file as follows.
 ```python
     device = ConfiguredDevice()
     device.setCallback(sub_cb)				# subsription callback. ie. command handler
 ```
-4. If there is a file named `ca.pem` with the TLS CA certicate in it, the device will use the secure mqtt connection(ie. mqtts) to the server.
-Or if device.cfg has `ca` and there is a file specified by `ca`, then the file will be used as the TLS Certificate.
+3. If a secure MQTT connection is required, create the `ca.pem` file.
+When there is a file named `ca.pem` with the TLS CA certicate in it, the device will use the secure mqtt connection(ie. mqtts) to the server.
+Or if device.cfg has `ca` attribute and there is a file specified by this, then the file will be used as the TLS Certificate.
 ```json
 {"broker": "yourio7.server.com", "token": "mytoken", "devId": "myid", "ca":"ca.pem"}
 ```

-5. GPIO 0 is enabled for the REPL mode.
-In order to use it include this if an break clause as below.
+4. GPIO 0 is enabled for the REPL mode.
+In order to use it include this, add this `if clause` as below.
+This will breaks the while loop and get in to the Python interpreter over the Serial connection.

 ```python
 while True: